ros22/ros/README.md

-# This is a personal site used for practising coding
+# This is a personal site used to practise coding

 To see the live site visit https://ros22.github.io/ros/